Crank Style Guide

 TypeScript #

-βœ… Do annotate this: Context<typeof Component> in generator components.
-It’s required in strict mode and infers the props type from the component definition:
+βœ… Do annotate this: Context<typeof Component> in generator components:

 import type {Context} from "@b9g/crank";